evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 description: How to use Test Presets in Evidently.
 ---

-**TL;DR**: Evidently has pre-built test suites that work out of the box.
+**TL;DR**: Evidently has pre-built Test Suites that work out of the box.
 To use them, simply pass your data and choose the Preset.

 # Installation and prep